CarlaBuongiorno/OceanThrills/README.md

 - Eamonn's 'How To Google Maps' PDF as a general resource for implementing Map API.
 - [Milestone 2 Planning with Aukje van der Wal](https://www.youtube.com/watch?v=40vLxYUJiQY)

-## 5. Testing
+## 5. Testing & Project barriers & solutions

-All testing has been documented here - [testing.md](https://github.com/CarlaBuongiorno/OceanThrills/blob/master/testing.md)
+All testing and project barriers and solutions has been documented here - [testing.md](https://github.com/CarlaBuongiorno/OceanThrills/blob/master/testing.md)

 ## 6. Version Control
 - Git was used for version control.

 ## 7. Deployment
 #### GitHub Pages
 This website was deployed to Github Pages as follows: